zengchen1024/infra-mindspore/README.md

 # infra-mindspore
-The repo holds all of the application defintion yamls for mindspore community
+The repo holds all of the application definition yamls for mindspore community